rmvanhees/pynadc/README.rst

 In addition, the pynadc package provides read access to several satellite instruments designed spectral atmospheric observations:
  * Sciamachy (ENVISAT) :  limited to Sciamachy level 0 and 1b products
-      Read access is restricted to product headers and (G)ADS within these products.
-Implementation to access to DSR's is not foreseen.

  The software requires python3, numpy, h5py

- The software is intended for SRON internal usage.